jonathanandrewsuk/jonathanandrewsuk.github.io/_posts/2019-11-15-no-feed-linkedin.md

 Producing something new in a tight timeframe was an exercise in scoping.
 My original thoughts for the chrome extension were more feature rich, with multi-site and a settings panel built in react.

-In the end it's just a few lines of CSS that load when you visit Linkedin.
+In the end it's just a few lines of CSS that loads when you visit Linkedin.

 ![no-feed-screenshot]({{site.baseurl}}/images/ne-feedas.png)

-It works but is reliant on the div classes that contain the feed elements, so when LinkedIn have a re-design it's going to stop working.
-I plan to upgrade the extension with some logic to guess which div contains the feed element.
+Most of my time was spent learning the conventions and process for creating a chrome extension.
+I was only coding for about an hour, most of this time was getting the format correct for the manifest json file.